OPM/ResInsight/docs/GettingStarted.md

 <div class="note">
 <h5>Add additional docking windows</h5>
-A new project tree and property editor can be added from **Windows->New Project and Property View**.
+A new project tree and property editor can be added from <b>Windows->New Project and Property View</b>.
 </div>